 In addition to radium and samarium, a new radioactive drug, lutetium-PSMA (also Lu-PSMA) *, has now been discovered.

 Most prostate cancer cells are PSMA positive, which means they include PSMA (Prostate Specific Membrane Antigen).
 A prostate cancer patient with PSMA positive metastases confirmed by means of F-PSMA-PET-CT Imaging is a candidate for treatment using a drug carrier that transports the attached radioactive drug lutetium-PSMA directly to the cancer cells.

 Lutetium-PSMA is a reasonably new and still experimental radioactive drug in the treatment of cancer, but the therapy has proven to be very effective and well-tolerated.
+It may be an additional option, especially for elderly patients, for whom traditional chemotherapy may be challenging for example due to severe side effects.
 The Docrates Cancer Center was the first hospital in the Nordics to offer this treatment in 2017.